 For years I've been searching for a book which did justice - in a clear and generous way - to the complexity of the world we inhabit; and which helped us place our own "confused take" on "wicked problems" into a wider schema.
-Hood's 1990 book "The Art of the State" (mentioned in the last post) is one of a handful in these.

-But by far and away the best book is one I've just finished reading this week- Why We Disagree about Climate Change - understanding controversy, inaction and opportunity by geographer Mike Hulme.
+By far and away the best book is Why We Disagree about Climate Change - understanding controversy, inaction and opportunity by geographer Mike Hulme.